Hummingbird's Favorite Nectar Filled Plants

 Partial Shade, Full Sun |

-Hummingbirds need water and shelter in addition to food.
-They appreciate some nesting material to line their nests, too.
+Hummingbirds need water, shelter, and food.
+They also need nesting material to line their nests.

 Water

-A bird bath or water fountain will provide water for baths.
-Place a brick in a bird bath so the hummingbird can perch and reach the water easily.
-Most of the water a hummingbird needs comes from nectar, but they like a drink from time to time, too.
+A bird bath or water fountain will do the trick.
+Place a brick in a bird bath so the hummingbird can perch and reach the water quickly.
+Most of the water a hummingbird needs comes from nectar, but they also like a drink from time to time.

 Shelter

-Hummingbirds like to nest on the small limbs of trees and shrubs.
-They seem to prefer trees with rough bark and lichens to smooth barked trees.
-The nests are the size of a golf ball.
-They sometimes nest in shrubs that have nectar bearing flowers.
+Hummingbirds like to nest on the tiny limbs of trees and shrubs.
+They prefer trees with rough bark and lichens to smooth-barked trees.
+Their nests are the size of a golf ball.
+They sometimes nest in shrubs that have nectar-bearing flowers.
 Their nests are usually 5-20 feet in the air with nothing but the tree limb under them.

 Nesting Material

 Hummingbirds collect spider webs to hold their nests together.
-The female lines the nest with soft blossoms such as milk thistles and milkweed.
-She camouflages the nest with lichens and leaves to hide it from predators.
+The female lines the nest with soft blossoms such as milk thistles and milkweed, and she camouflages the nest with lichens and leaves to hide it from predators.